 “Unfortunately,” he added, “they all don’t work out.
 We make about 50 replacement hires per year.”

 “Where else do you budget for waste in units of $250,000?”
 I asked.
-After racking his brain for a brief and what appeared to be a painful moment, the man replied that all of the manufacturing at his company doesn’t waste that much in an entire year.
+After racking his brain for a brief and what appeared to be a painful moment, he replied that all of the manufacturing at his company doesn’t waste that much in an entire year.

 “However, I am getting better at firing new hires in the first year now,” he said with a bit of a chuckle, attempting to lighten the weight of his $12.5-million realization.

-I’ve included the above anecdote to illustrate the critical—yet often overlooked—concept of staffing waste.
+I’ve included the above story to illustrate the critical yet often overlooked concept of staffing waste.
 One form of staffing waste is the investment of recruiting and onboarding new employees who quit or are terminated before they achieve proficiency or minimum performance standards.
 And, while the cost of acquiring front-line performers at your company may be far less than, say $250,000, early turnover at any organization can cause significant losses.

-The hard truth is that you hired your best and you hired your worst.
+The hard truth is that you’ve hired your best and you’ve hired your worst.
 And both outcomes came from the same hiring process.
 That’s why understanding how those decisions were made and candidates were evaluated is a critical component of reducing staffing waste.